Do I Need Liability or Full Coverage Insurance on a Financed Car?

 You can reduce full coverage costs without dropping protection.
 Raising deductibles, bundling policies, and taking advantage of discounts can lower premiums by 30% to 40% while keeping you compliant with lender requirements.

-Why You Can't Have Liability-Only on Financed Cars
+You Can't Have Liability-Only & Full Coverage Is Required on Financed Cars

-Here's why liability-only doesn't work for financed vehicles:
+Why liability-only doesn't work and you need full coverage for financed cars:

 • Loan agreements require comprehensive and collision coverage.
 Your contract specifies the exact coverage types you must maintain.
 Liability insurance only covers damage you cause to others and it won't repair or replace your vehicle if it's stolen or damaged.